Team

 ORCID

-Maria Safenreiter studied Art at Bauhaus University Weimar as well as French and Educational Sciences at Friedrich Schiller University Jena, where she also earned her PhD in French Literary Studies.
-After completing the library traineeship program of the State of Lower Saxony and a Master’s degree in Library and Information Science at Humboldt University of Berlin, she worked as subject librarian for the humanities at the University and State Library of Saxony-Anhalt.
-Her particular interest in the field of Open Access lies in promoting the Open Access transformation in print-oriented text disciplines and in exploring openness as a perspective for developing an Open Access culture at universities.
-At the Open Access Service Center, she contributes to the further development and communication of publication services.
+Maria Safenreiter studied Fine Arts at Bauhaus University Weimar as well as French and Educational Sciences at Friedrich Schiller University Jena, where she also completed her PhD in French literary studies.
+After completing a library traineeship in Lower Saxony and a Master’s degree in Library and Information Science at Humboldt-Universität zu Berlin, she worked as a subject librarian for the humanities at ULB Sachsen-Anhalt.
+Her particular interest in Open Access lies in advancing the transformation in text-based, print-oriented humanities and in exploring openness as a perspective for developing an Open Access culture at universities.

 Open Access Service Center